mlcommons/ck/README.md

 ### Getting Started

-An important requirement for the project is to let anyone start using CM on any platform within minutes!
+An important requirement for the project is to let anyone start using CM on any platform and access any complex project in a unified way within minutes!

 * [CM installation](https://github.com/mlcommons/ck/blob/master/docs/installation.md)
 * [CM tutorials](https://github.com/mlcommons/ck/blob/master/docs/tutorials/README.md)